zenml-io/mlstacks/aws-kubeflow-kserve/README.md

 ingress-controller-name | Used for getting the ingress URL for the MLflow tracking server|
 ingress-controller-namespace | Used for getting the ingress URL for the MLflow tracking server|
 mlflow-tracking-URI | The URL for the MLflow tracking server |
-seldon-core-workload-namespace | Namespace in which seldon workloads will be created |
+kserve-workload-namespace | Namespace in which kserve workloads will be created |
-seldon-base-url | The URL to use for your Seldon deployment |
+kserve-base-url | The URL to use for your Kserve deployment |
 metadata-db-host | The host endpoint of the deployed metadata store |
 metadata-db-username | The username for the database user |
 metadata-db-password | The master password for the database |
+container-registry-URI | The URI of your container registry |
+stack-yaml-path | The path to the ZenML stack configuration YAML file which gets created |

 For outputs that are sensitive, you'll see that they are not shown directly on the logs.
 To view the full list of outputs, run the following command.